Roadmap

 Technical documentation

 Following the diátaxis method, we split documentation into four types: tutorials, how-to guides, reference, and explanation.
+Right now, we don’t create any tutorials, so only the other three are listed below.
 A brief description of these types are expanded upon in the sections below.
 These technical documentation products reach MVP and done status when they are either:

 • Uploaded to an archive like Zenodo (to generate a DOI).